 New farming technologies like greenhouses boost crop fertility and protect valuable crops from natural disasters such as droughts, soil erosion and other unpredictable weather events.
 ECLT is supporting schools tunnels to grow vegetables like tomatoes, onions, kale and cabbage for school meals and to teach children about safe farming.
 In one season a tunnel in Chokwe in Angonia district, for example, harvested 40kg of tomato, 78kg of cabbage, 15kg of onions and 900 lettuces for the local school, enough food for a whole school term.

 Quality education is a key part of putting children on the paths to get out of child labour and reach their potential.
 Over the next three years, training for teachers and improved facilities and materials will encourage children to join or stay in school.
 By supporting schools to be a happy, safe and welcoming environment, children are more likely to remain in education and away from dangerous work in fields.

 ECLT working with FAA, have also set up afterschool programmes like children’s parliaments as a school club to establish a formal space where children can learn about promoting and protecting their rights.
 Over 200 children have been involved since the cyclones with topics focusing on child labour, environment, health and education.

 In 2018, the ECLT Foundation joined together with the Government of Mozambique in a Memorandum of Understanding (MoU) to create a platform to combat child labour and strengthen children’s rights, particularly those in rural areas where tobacco is grown.
-Over a 3-year period, the MoU will focus on, getting children out of child labour, community education and training, awareness and communication, institutional capacity building and revising legal frameworks.
+During a 3 year period, the partnership has focused on getting children out of child labour, community education and training, awareness and communication, institutional capacity building and revising legal frameworks.